 - Conducting due diligence proportionate to the risk of modern slavery for corporate services suppliers where appropriate.
 This typically includes a range of questions regarding the supplier's modern slavery commitments and policies, reporting mechanisms, operating and workforce locations and sub-contractor/supplier controls. - Modern slavery provisions in contracts with corporate services providers and private markets Portfolio Companies.
 We include anti-slavery provisions in contracts with suppliers where a modern slavery risk is identified during the vendor due diligence process.
 These provisions require the contractual counterparty to comply with all applicable anti-slavery and human trafficking laws and regulations, and to pay staff and sub-contractors at least the minimum wage.
 These clauses also give the relevant Impax party or Portfolio Company the ability to request assurances and information in relation to the compliance undertakings.
-With respect to traceability and engagement regarding solar panel procurement, in the prior reporting period for our private markets business clauses were added permitting the completion of supply chain verification audits on solar panel suppliers.
-The intention is to conduct such audit(s) in the next reporting period as these contracts close. - Additional supplier due-diligence and monitoring for corporate services providers.
+With respect to traceability and engagement regarding solar panel procurement, in a previous reporting period for our private markets business, clauses were added permitting the completion of supply chain verification audits on solar panel suppliers.
+We are considering conducting audits depending on the ability to obtain information from sufficiently far down the supply chain.
+Further details are set out under "Continuous improvement and next steps" below. - Additional supplier due-diligence and monitoring for corporate services providers.
 Where a higher modern slavery risk is identified by our due diligence on a supplier based on sector, jurisdiction and workforce analysis, or based on their responses to the questionnaire, we will engage with the supplier and conduct further monitoring and due diligence as necessary.
 As part of our ongoing monitoring efforts for office facilities suppliers we ask for a yearly confirmation that those suppliers are paying their staff above the minimum wage. - Periodic supplier review.
 As part of our risk assessment procedures, material due diligence findings on key corporate service providers are escalated to the Impax board which has appointed the relevant service provider to ensure there is an appropriate oversight framework in place.
 We expect our suppliers to reflect our values around social inclusion, sustainability and the environment.